ZipCPU/wb2axip/README.md

   The key unusual feature?
 The ability to maintain one transaction per clock over an extended period of time across any channel pair.

+- [AXIL2AXIS](rtl/axil2axis.v) converts from AXI-lite to AXI stream and back again.
+It's primary purpose is for testing AXI stream components at low speed, to make certain that they work before increasing the speed of the stream to the system clock rate.
+As such, writes to the core will generate writes to the AXI stream on the master side, and reads from the core will accept AXI stream reads on the slave side.

+  While this isn't really intended to be a high performance core, it can still handle 100% throughput like most of my IP here.
+Therefore, anything less than 100% throughput through this core will be a test of and reflection of how the rest of your system works.

+  *This core has been formally verified.*

 - [AXILSINGLE](rtl/axilsingle.v) is designed to be a companion to [AutoFPGA](https://github.com/ZipCPU/autofpga)'s AXI-lite support.
 It's purpose is to simplify connectivity logic when supporting multiple AXI-lite